knyghty/django-snakeoil/README.rst

 django-snakeoil
 ===============

 django-snakeoil helps manage your ``<meta>`` tags.

-Works on all supported Django versions using PostgreSQl, or with any database on Django 3.1+.
+It works on all supported Django versions and databases.

 It offers full internationalization support (tags for multiple languages), content set dynamically from object attributes, automatic Opengraph image